AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 `<attribute>  elements must be declared in an  <element>   element.  </element> </attribute>`

-The sequence in which `<attribute>  elements are defined in an  <srcschema>   does not affect the field creation sequence in the database.
-The creation sequence will be alphabetical.  </srcschema> </attribute>`
+The sequence in which `<attribute>`  elements are defined in an  `<srcschema> `  does not affect the field creation sequence in the database.
+The creation sequence will be alphabetical.

 ### Attribute description {#attribute-description}